telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 ### Incorrect credentials and how to reenter them

+Error details: Failed to fetch results from V2 feed at 'https://nuget.telerik.com/nuget/Packages' with following message : Response status code does not indicate success: 401 (Logon failed.).

 The setup can get stuck in a circular reference problem if you enter incorrect credentials the first time.
 In order to reset or edit the nuget feed credentials: